jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Techvolution is like learning a language.
 Once you understand this way of thinking, you automatically realize creating and distributing better tools is what truly secures everyone's freedom and prosperity.
 This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems, making antagonism a tragic tale that leads to its own inevitable destruction.

 Now, I must thank those who took the first leap.
 Decades ago, many brave parents unplugged themselves from fixed-ideological politics and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
-As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving technological ecosystem that's using Nature's currency to harness energy more efficiently every day.
+As a result, today's parents know the functional truth; every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving technological ecosystem that's using Nature's currency to harness energy more efficiently every day.

 Now, we use technology to make each region capable of sustaining happy human life.
 Our kids don't die in ideological wars.
 Don't suffer economic depressions.
 And only rarely does the next generation struggle with psychological afflictions.